BattMoTeam/BattMo/readme.rst

 Installation
 ------------

 BATMO is based on MRST which provides a general unstructured grid format, generic MATLAB automatic differentiation tools and Newton solvers.
-The MRST code source can be installed directly using git submodules:
+The MRST code source is installed directly using git submodules.
+Thus, to install batmo clone the repository using the submodule option ``--recurse-submodules`` as follows:

 ``git clone --recurse-submodules  git@github.com:batmoTeam/batmo.git``

-Then start MATLAB and in the directory project-batman where you cloned the repo, run:
+Then start MATLAB and in the directory where you cloned the repository, run:

 ``startup``

-You can check that that your installation is setup correctly by running one of the example scripts
+You can check that that your installation is setup correctly by running one of the example scripts :

 ``runBattery1D``